History of Disney Channel: 2006–2014: Focus on original series and strong ratings

 In 2012, Gravity Falls and Dog with a Blog premiered, with the former being critically acclaimed, and the latter received mixed reviews.
 Disney Channel that year ended Nickelodeon's 17-year run as the highest-rated cable channel in the United States, placing its first ever win in total-day viewership among all cable networks as measured by ACNielsen.
 On July 14, 2012, Disney Channel announced its first television collaboration with Marvel Entertainment (which was acquired by The Walt Disney Company in 2009), in the form of the crossover special Phineas and Ferb: Mission Marvel featuring characters from Phineas and Ferb and the Marvel Universe.
-On July 14, 2012, a 24/7 Disney Junior channel was launched.
+On March 22, 2012, a 24/7 Disney Junior channel was launched.

 2014–2020: New logo era

-In February 2014, Gravity Falls and Wander Over Yonder moved from Disney Channel to Disney XD but still aired episodes on Disney Channel as part of the "Disney XD on Disney Channel" block, (after early 2015, however, Wander Over Yonder was removed from the Disney Channel schedule, and fully became a Disney XD original series) while it was revealed that Phineas and Ferb and Fish Hooks would end after completing its respective fourth and third seasons (the former would later be revived in June of 2025).
+In February 2014, Gravity Falls and Wander Over Yonder moved from Disney Channel to Disney XD but still aired episodes on Disney Channel as part of the "Disney XD on Disney Channel" block, (after early 2015, however, Wander Over Yonder was removed from the Disney Channel schedule, and fully became a Disney XD original series) while it was announced that Phineas and Ferb and Fish Hooks would end after completing its respective fourth and third seasons (the former would later be revived in June 2025).